 Oolong tea is a true tea that is famous for its health benefits.
 Oolong tea may help increase weight loss and can boost the immune system to prevent disease.
 It has been used for centuries as part of traditional medicine and is consumed daily in Asia.
 This tea is a staple in Chinese restaurants and has a cult following in India and other communities across the globe.

 Oolong tea has grown in popularity over the past century in the western world.
 It blends the characteristics of green and black teas into a sweet or roasted flavor that tickles the senses.
 Immerse your senses in a world of flavor and aroma with the best oolong tea varieties.
+Want to pick up premium oolong tea?
+Check out our collection of the best oolong teas right here.

 Green tea and white tea leaves are not oxidized while oolong tea and black tea leaves are oxidized.
 Black tea leaves are oxidized completely, but the oxidation of oolong tea leaves is stopped before the process is complete.
 This results in a semi-oxidized tea that has all the good aspects of both unoxidized and oxidized teas.